 Biological Sciences

 Chemistry

 Computer Science

 Earth Sciences

 Environmental Science

 Psychology

-New Zealand University Our subject is ranked

-in the world

-Conjoint a BSc to study

 A foundation for a host of occupations

 Geography is exciting, challenging and relevant to today's world.
 Geographers study the natural processes of the physical environment, as well as the activities and consequences of humans in this environment.